Leaking Oil Tanks

 Since 1994, Cedar Rock has offered oil tank removal, abandonment, and environmental assessment services throughout North Carolina.
 Our fully documented tank abandonments ensure that underground oil tanks will not cause any further environmental issues, and provide proof that the work was completed.

-If tank removal is preferable or required in your situation, Cedar Rock will perform the necessary work with the least possible disturbance of the landscape.
+If oil tank removal is preferred or required in your situation, Cedar Rock will perform the necessary work with the least possible disturbance of the landscape.

-Soil or environmental assessment must be performed by a NC licensed geologist or engineer, and the company offering these services must also be licensed to practice geology in North Carolina.
+Soil and environmental assessment must be performed by a NC licensed geologist or engineer, and the company offering these services must also be licensed to practice geology in North Carolina.

 Site Inspections Essential